anitaleung/magikstra/README.md

 magikstra
 =========

-A networking site for students to connect with university faculty members.
+A networking site for students to connect with mentors anduniversity faculty members.